Henvezz95/BarBeR/README.md

 ```

 * To enable the new algorithm in a test, it should be added to the algorithms list in the configuration file used in the test.
 Check the available configuration files in the Repository for the exact syntax required
-*

 ---

 ## How to Cite BarBeR

-If you use the BarBeR dataset, benchmark tools, or pretrained models, please cite **at least the journal article** listed below.
+If you use the BarBeR dataset, benchmark tools, or pre-trained models, please cite **at least the journal article** listed below.
 When space allows, we kindly encourage citing **both** publications, as they reflect complementary aspects of the project:

 | Paper | When to cite |